MarquezProject/marquez/docs/quickstart.md

 In this example, we'll be using sample dataset, job, and run metadata for a hypothetical _Food Delivery_ website.
 The sample metadata consists of hourly and daily ETL jobs that query tables in a `postgres` database used for reporting and analytics.
 So, let's get started!

-To start Marquez with sample metadata that will be used and referenced in later sections, run the following command from the base of the Marquez repository:
+To start Marquez with sample metadata that will be used and referenced in later sections, run the following script from the base of the Marquez repository (the `--seed` flag will execute the `marquez seed` [command](https://github.com/MarquezProject/marquez/blob/main/api/src/main/java/marquez/cli/SeedCommand.java)):

 ```
 $ ./docker/up.sh --seed